Color and Illusion: The Still Lifes of Juan Gris

 Through 40 paintings and collages that span all major periods of the artist’s evolving practice, Color and Illusion reveals the transformation of Gris’ innovative style and principal motifs from 1911 until 1927, the year of his tragically early death.
 His exquisite compositions explore the boundary between abstraction and representation, tension and stasis, color, and form.

-Color and Illusion: The Still Lifes of Juan Gris is co-curated by Katy Rothkopf, The Anne and Ben Cone Memorial Director of The Ruth R. Marder Center for Matisse Studies and Senior Curator of European Painting and Sculpture at the BMA and Nicole R. Myers, The Barbara Thomas Lemmon Senior Curator of European Art at the DMA.
+Color and Illusion: The Still Lifes of Juan Gris is co-curated by Katy Rothkopf, The Anne and Ben Cone Memorial Director of The Ruth R. Marder Center for Matisse Studies and Senior Curator of European Painting and Sculpture at the BMA and Nicole R. Myers, Interim Chief Curator and The Barbara Thomas Lemmon Senior Curator of European Art.